Injured in a Motorcycle Crash? We Can Advise You of Your Rights

 - Filing an insurance claim with a negligent party’s insurer.

 - Filing a personal injury lawsuit in civil court.

 Too many people are tempted to accept the first settlement offer they get, but these offers are often incredibly inadequate.
 Our legal team negotiates the right settlements for our clients to ensure their losses are as fully covered as possible.

 Contact a Norwich Motorcycle Accident Law Firm for More Information

-If you’ve been injured in a motorcycle accident in or around the Norwich, CT area, you should not wait to consult with a knowledgeable attorney at Polito & Associates.
+If you’ve been injured in a motorcycle accident in or around the Norwich, CT area, you should not wait to consult with a knowledgeable attorney at Polito & Harrington.
 Consultations and case evaluations are always free, so please schedule an appointment to discuss your case and your rights.
 Contact us online or call 860-447-3300 for more information.